ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 :::warning

-Re-running this command will overwrite any existing files in the config directory (basically a reset to default configuration)
+Re-running this command will overwrite any existing files in the config directory (a reset to default configuration)

 :::